-Barriers of improvement of education of Roma children (opinions of parents, lack of trust to preschool facilities, lack of awareness of the importance of pre-school education, language barrier, lack of financial coverage) multiple the disinterest of parents and cause problems when collecting information.38 Investments to pre-primary education are a means forming the basis for further education, a means of prevention of premature termination of school attendance; they increase the equality of results and the level of skills.39
+Barriers of improvement of education of Roma children (opinions of parents, discrimination of Roma cildren, lack of trust to pre-school facilities, lack of awareness of the importance of pre-school education, language barrier, lack of financial coverage) multiple the disinterest of parents and cause problems when collecting information.38 Investments to pre-primary education are a means forming the basis for further education, a means of prevention of premature termination of school attendance; they increase the equality of results and the level of skills.39

 The complexity of the problem of education is expanded by the segregation of Roma children in the educational system - a high share of them end in special elementary schools and in special classes in standard elementary schools.
 The purpose of the activities is to desegregate and to build inclusive education.
 Quality education in early childhood removes the differences in results achieved and supports the cognitive, language, social, and emotional development.
-40 Improving the dissemination of information about the benefits of pre-school education, the intensive co-operation of pedagogical staff with the help of Roma teacher assistants with parents and the support of activities aimed at improving the co-operation of parents with educational facilities are effective tools for enhancing of the rate of preparation of Roma children for school and increasing the overall level of education of members of the MRC.
-It is necessary to provide for regular data collection to measure the progress of implementation of inclusive policies in the area of education and the impact thereof on the inhabitants of the MRC.
+40

-- Reducing the number of children from MRC in special schools - Higher number of children from MRC attending pre-school facilities - Increased inclusiveness of the education system - Reducing the early school dropout rate among children and youth from marginalized Roma communities - Increased proportion of Roma students with education at the level of ISCED 3A, ISCED 3B, ISCED 3C, ISCED 4
+- Reducing the number of children from MRC in special schools - Higher number of children from MRC attending pre-school facilities - Increased inclusiveness of the education system also through the placement of Roma pupils in different schools - Reducing the early school dropout rate among children and youth from marginalized Roma communities - Increased proportion of Roma students with education at the level of ISCED 3A, ISCED 3B, ISCED 3C, ISCED 4